xerbalind/dodona.nvim/README.md

 ```
 ## Commands
 - DodonaSubmit : Evaluate current buffer by sending code to dodona <br>
-                (Make sure first line is full url to activity page (can be commented ))
+                (Make sure first line is full url to activity page (can be commented))
 - DodonaInitActivities : create all exercise files in current dir.
 Navigation to the right serie is done with telescope.
-- DodonaDownload: download all linked files from exercise description (url neede as first line).
+- DodonaDownload: download all linked files from exercise description (url needed as first line).
 - DodonaGo: go to exercise page (url needed as first line).